-If you operate a website in the UK and you feel that you need to have a quick legal opinion in relation to certain users' posts on your website, or advice on what your removal policy should be, please feel free to get in touch and we will help.
+If you operate a website in the UK and you feel that you need to have a legal opinion in relation to your compliance with the law, or advice on what your removal policy should be, please feel free to get in touch and we will help.
 Our lawyers provide on the spot legal advice to put to rest concerns by website and online forum operators regarding policies and legal notices.
 Following initial instructions, we will be able to effectively provide you with legal advice promptly and in a cost-effective way whenever you require this guidance.